HNTLY/CyberBank/Extras/SIEMs.md

 3 main roles: Admin, Power User:

-        Admin: Has most permissions  Install apps, create knowledge objects for all users
+        Admin: Has most permissions: Install apps, create knowledge objects for all users

         Power: Create and share knowledge objects for users of an app and do real-time searches